jojocodes1/Sentimential/README.md

-# AppPrototype-Template

-You'll end up storing two things in this repo:

-1. Your team's work on YourShare
-2. Your team's App Prototype

-Please make sure to keep those two things in separate folders, so it's easy to see what's included in each one!

-*This is a minimal viable sample spec*

-# YourShare

 ## Problem statement

 Currently, the number of media being consumed is parallel to the rise of the mental health crisis.
 “According to the World Health Organization, the prevalence of mental health problems is increasing at a rate of 13% each year” (National Center of Biotechnology Information, 2023).
 As the current global population is about 7 billion people, this equates to over 900 million people who will develop mental health concerns this year alone.
 Consequently, more people are consulting with mental health professionals  than ever before.
 However, medical professionals are struggling to receive accurate and consistent information on their patients during consultations.
 Patients tend to omit critical details, hindering effective diagnosis and treatment.
 Mind Bridge aids both medical professionals and patients to have a more efficient consultation.
 Initially the Medical Professional will recommend the patient downloads our product.
 We will then provide professionals with a list of trends that showcases sentimental analysis from the media the client is consuming.
 Furthermore, the medical professional will be able to look that all the data provided and make a more accurate diagnosis for the client.
 All in all, our mission is to aid medical professionals in producing better diagnosis and treatments.